Content Map Terms

 Work with your doctor

 - If your doctor prescribed medicines, take them as prescribed, even after you start to feel better.
-Call your doctor or nurse call line if you think you are having a problem with your medicine.
+Call your doctor or nurse advice line if you think you are having a problem with your medicine.

 - See your doctor regularly to have your kidney function checked.